SigmoidNetmaker/nonuniform-oculomotor-integrator/README.md

 cansetup.m -- sets up the Cannon Integrator with and without circular boundary conditions
 (note: the original Cannon-Robinson-Shamma integrator had circular boundary conditions.)

+canbode.m -- makes Bode (mag and phase vs frequency) plots for the Cannon Integrator

 canminrel.m -- finds a "minimal" transfer function starting from the Cannon Integrator
 (note: also sets up the Cannon Integrator; results are somewhat disappointing)